History Museums in Tokyo

 8. Omori Nori (seaweed) Museum

-This museum is dedicated to preserving the history of seaweed farming and the traditional culture of life techniques, and offers visitors the opportunity to learn various things about seaweed, such as how it is made and the techniques used in the past.
+This museum is dedicated to preserving the history of seaweed farming and traditional life techniques.
+It offers visitors the chance to learn about seaweed, including how it is cultivated and the methods used in the past.

 A: 2-2 Heiwanomori Koen, Ota-ku, Tokyo